OpenZeppelin/cairo-contracts/docs/Account.md

 Account contracts can be extended by following the [extensibility pattern](../docs/Extensibility.md#the-pattern).

-Currently, there's a library/preset Account scheme, and an EthAccount preset, both contain a validation and an execution step, where `_unsafe_execution` is used as a building block for each scheme, and exposing it is highly discourage, but we're looking for feedback and new presets to emerge.
-Some new validation schemes to look out for in the future:
+To implement custom account contracts, a pair of `validate` and `execute` functions should be exposed.
+This is why the Account library comes with different flavors of such pairs, like the vanilla `is_valid_signature` and `execute`, or the Ethereum flavored `is_valid_eth_signature` and `eth_execute` pair.

+Account contract developers are encouraged to implement the [standard Account interface](https://github.com/OpenZeppelin/cairo-contracts/discussions/41) and incorporate the custom logic thereafter.

+To implement alternative `execute` functions, make sure to check their corresponding `validate` function before calling the `_unsafe_execution` building block.
+Do not expose `_unsafe_execution` directly.

+Some other validation schemes to look out for in the future:

 * multisig
 * guardian logic like in [Argent's account](https://github.com/argentlabs/argent-contracts-starknet/blob/de5654555309fa76160ba3d7393d32d2b12e7349/contracts/ArgentAccount.cairo)